canonical/k8s-snap/docs/src/snap/howto/security/auditing-steps.md

 security posture of your deployment.
 These steps are designed to help you align with industry-standard frameworks such as CIS and DISA STIG.

-{{product}} aligns with many DISA STIG and CIS compliance recommendations by default.
-However, additional hardening steps are required to fully meet both standards.
-The steps outlined below are shared recommendations that, when followed, will ensure compliance with both DISA STIG and CIS.
+{{product}} aligns with many security recommendations by default.
+However, since implementing all security recommendations would comes at the expense of compatibility and/or performance we expect cluster administrators to follow post deployment hardening steps based on their needs.

-This how-to has both the bare minimum to pass the tests and also a more comprehensive list of manual tests.
+This how-to has both the recommended minimum hardening steps and also a more comprehensive list of manual tests.

 Please evaluate the implications of each configuration before applying it.